radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/update-an-environment.md

 ![image description](Media/update-alert.png)

+> [!note] Ensure that your application is active and hasn't stopped.
+If the status of your application is OFFLINE, you will not see the Update option for your application unless to restart the application.

 ### Launch update

 Begin the application update workflow by selecting the **Update** message.
 The designated application page displays, and the **UPDATE** option is available next to the **VERSION** number.
 Selecting update opens the **Update** dialog box.